Shogobg/markdown2confluence/README.md

 Using [Markdown] is fast becoming a standard for open-source projects and their documentation.
 There are a few variants, such as [GitHub Flavored Markdown], which add additional features.

-Atlassian's Confluence has a different way of writing documentation, according to their [Confluence Wiki Markup] and [later pages](https://confluence.atlassian.com/display/DOC/Confluence+Wiki+Markup) and [references](https://roundcorner.atlassian.net/secure/WikiRendererHelpAction.jspa?section=all).
+Atlassian's Confluence has a different way of writing documentation, according to their [Confluence Wiki Markup] and [later pages][confluence-wiki-markup] and [references][wiki-render-help-action].

 This project contains a library and a command-line tool that bridges the gap and converts from Markdown to Confluence.